From the Provence of the Popes to the Luberon – Self-guided

 3 nights in a 2- to 4-star hotel;

-luggage transport between each stage town (one per person, maximum 20 kg) (luggage transfer is at 10 a.m.);
+luggage transport between each stopover city (one bag per person, maximum 20 kg) (luggage transfer takes place at 10 a.m.);

 GPX data, maps, and daily itineraries in electronic format;

-**The overnight stay in Tadoussac can be booked, at your discretion, either on the day of your arrival or for the last day of your trip, depending on hotel availability.
+**You can book your overnight stay in Tadoussac either on the day of your arrival or on the last day of your trip, depending on hotel availability.

-Not included: transportation of the passenger, their luggage, and their bicycle to the starting point; equipment, such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems; travel insurance.
+Not included: transportation of the passenger, their luggage, and their bicycle to the starting point; equipment, such as the bicycle; a guide; mechanical assistance and access to a support vehicle; costs incurred in the event of mechanical or physical issues; travel insurance.

 3 nights in a 2- to 4-star hotel;

-luggage transport between each stage town (one per person, maximum 20 kg) (luggage transfer is at 10 a.m.);
+luggage transport between each stopover city (one bag per person, maximum 20 kg) (luggage transfer takes place at 10 a.m.);

 GPX data, maps, and daily itineraries in electronic format;

-**The overnight stay in Tadoussac can be booked, at your discretion, either on the day of your arrival or for the last day of your trip, depending on hotel availability.
+**You can book your overnight stay in Tadoussac either on the day of your arrival or on the last day of your trip, depending on hotel availability.

-Not included: transportation of the passenger, their luggage, and their bicycle to the starting point; equipment, such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems; travel insurance.
+Not included: transportation of the passenger, their luggage, and their bicycle to the starting point; equipment, such as the bicycle; a guide; mechanical assistance and access to a support vehicle; costs incurred in the event of mechanical or physical issues; travel insurance.

 Tadoussac*